Nyam-Osoryn Tuyaa

 Tuyaa was the foreign minister in the Democratic Party-led government under Janlavyn Narantsatsralt, being appointed in 1998.
 When this government was forced to resign the following year, she became acting Prime Minister for a short time before parliament elected Rinchinnyamyn Amarjargal.
 She then served as foreign minister in the new government until it was defeated in the 2000 elections.
-She herself lost her seat in parliament (for a district in Khentii Province) in the same elections, which saw the People's Revolution Party win all but four of the seats.
+She lost her seat in parliament (for a district in Khentii Province) in the same elections, which saw the People's Revolution Party win all but four seats.